 Methotrexate is a chemotherapeutic drug, which means that it is actually a poison.
 It is used mainly in the treatment of rheumatoid arthritis, often at the same time as cortisone drugs, which has the potential to be lethal particularly with long term use.
 Interestingly, despite the devastating side effects, methotrexate is prescribed to 90% of rheumatoid arthritis patients.

 “Most issues with methotrexate are not considered medically serious.
 This includes, mouth ulcers, digestive upset, hair thinning, fatigue, and headaches.
 However, certain more serious complications can occur.
 Patients on methotrexate therapy require regular monitoring by a doctor to screen for serious complications.
 There is a small risk of pneumonitis with methotrexate.”

 Warfarin is a blood thinner, which may be needed to treat people with certain blood disorders.
 However, it is so potent that there have actually been incidents of people bleeding to death after suffering from a slight fall or razor cut.
 Additionally, warfarin is actually a type of rat poison, which means that cells and blood vessels are weakened over time.
+(See warfarin blood thinner lawsuits).
 The drug is often prescribed to treat people who are at risk of heart attacks or strokes, but clinical trials have shown that mice and rats die after being given the drug, as they literally bleed to death.
 Some believe that many physicians are receiving payoffs from the pharmaceutical companies and that this is what leads them to ignore the serious side effects of this drug.